Calendar

 Scene Designs Daniele Leone

-Scene and Costume Making Marco Burberi, Paola Pietri and Ginevra Boni
+Scene and Costume Making Marco Burberi, Paola Pietri, Ginevra Boni

 Teatro Massimo Orchestra and Chorus